-The Sun in the composite describes the identity of the relationship and the focus of the bond, and the whole chart identifies the challenges in the relationship, and describes the qualities of the relationship itself.
+The Sun in the composite describes the identity of the relationship and the focus of the bond, and the whole chart identifies the challenges in the relationship, describing the qualities of the relationship itself.
 We may also observe where the composite Sun falls in our own personal horoscope and this will tell us where the life-force and purpose of the relationship animates and lights up a particular area in our natal chart.
 Astrologer Liz Greene describes the composite chart as having a curious fated feeling, and both people must learn to live with certain patterns of energies, which is constellated whenever they interact.
-This third wheel in the relationship which we call the composite, defines some of the roadblocks that exist in the relationship itself, and these kinds of things are usually more accurately described within the composite than through a synastry chart which only shows our interaction.
+This third wheel in the relationship which we call the composite, defines some of the roadblocks that exist in the relationship itself, and these kinds of things are usually more accurately described within the composite than through a synastry chart which mostly reveals our interaction.

 I have read some opposing views on the composite planets and how this new energy is expressed, and one astrologer would not consider that two quiet and shy individuals can become more confident and outgoing in one another’s presence, but other astrologers maintain the view that this can happen.
 I think the best way to ascertain this is to see how you feel when acting as a couple.
 I believe the latter is true and we do act differently with other people, and sometimes we act markedly different in a relationship than when we are acting independent of the bond.
 A composite chart also reflects the general atmosphere we create around us as a couple.
 Planets rising in the composite greatly colour how others perceive the relationship.
 We can interpret a composite chart in exactly the same way as we would read an individual chart.
 The signs in the composite chart describe the basic temperament of the relationship and the planets are the dynamic forces, and the houses describe the spheres of life through which the planets express themselves.